mmolosay/TheColor/README.md

 # TheColor
-An Android app about each and every known color.
+Cutting edge Android app about each and every known color.

 #### Features
 - color input in various color spaces